miskibin/quickLink/docs/getting-started.md

+---
+title: Getting Started
+nav_order: 2
+---

 # Getting Started

 ## Installation

 1. Download from [releases](https://github.com/miskibin/quickLink/releases)
 2. Extract and run `QuickLink.exe`

-3. Wait a couple of seconds for startup
+> QuickLink starts minimized to the system tray by default.
+If it doesn’t appear immediately, wait a couple of seconds for startup.
+{: .note }

 ## Basic Workflow